qsewell/cse15l-lab-reports/lab-report-5-week-10.md

 ![](lab-report-5-32-output2.jpg)

 Clearly both outputs are different and both are incorrect.
-The bug in my code has to do with the fact that I do not account for HTML entities in link addresses; in this case, "\&ouml;" is printed as a String literal in my MarkdownParse's output for this MarkdownParse file, but "&ouml;" should be printed istead.
+The bug in my code has to do with the fact that I do not account for HTML entities in link addresses; in this case, "\&ouml;" is printed as a String literal in my MarkdownParse's output for this MarkdownParse file, but "&ouml;" should be printed instead.
 However, I do not think that much can be done, especially because I cannot get the terminal to display special characters like &ouml;.
 So this may be the best output I can reasonably achieve.
 One thing that I could do is signify in some way that "\&ouml;" stands in for a special character - perhaps I could print something like "There are special character(s) in the following link address that cannot be displayed:" by concatenating that with `potentialLink` before adding it to `toReturn` in the code below (these would be changes in **lines 129, 132, 138, and 141** - I would have to add conditions of some kind which check if there are HTML entities in `potentialLink` before adding that message, of course):

 ![](lab-report-5-32-bug.jpg)